The Importance of Meta Descriptions

 Integrate Targeted Keywords Naturally

 Meta descriptions provide the perfect opportunity for implementing your website’s keyword strategy.
-Like the descriptions themselves, keywords hold potential for improving search engine placement, and also make your snippet stand out on a crowded search page.
+Like the descriptions themselves, keywords hold the potential for improving search engine placement and also make your snippet stand out on a crowded search page.
 Keywords appear bold in page snippets so readers can spot them and quickly get a sense of page content.

 Researched, highly-targeted keywords appeal more to visitors on a specific search mission and help distinguish the listing from others included on a results page.
 Snippets lacking bold keywords are generally missed by internet users skimming pages for relevant words or phrases.